Centennial Brewing Co. header - image

 Centennial Brewery in early 1880s - image

-Centennial Brewery in early 1880s
+Centennial Brewery in mid-1880s

-By 1890 Henry Mueller had become a principal in the company, as can be seen from their advertisement (below right).
-In 1896 Leopold Schmidt sold his interest in the brewery and moved to Thurston County in Washington State where he had purchased property for a new brewery.
+Schmidt then and moved to Thurston County in Washington State where he had purchased property for a new brewery.
 This brewery was to become the Olympia Brewing Company, and would soon be followed by the construction and acquisition of four additional breweries on the West Coast.

 Centennial Brg. etched beer glass - image